Writing for Digital Media

-Additional course materials, including a detailed schedule of the semester’s topics and due dates, are available to enrolled students through Desire2Learn.
+Additional course materials are available to enrolled students through Desire2Learn.

-This syllabus reflects our course during the Spring 2024 semester.
-Check this syllabus regularly to make sure that you have the most current information.
+This syllabus is for the Fall 2025 semester, and has not yet been fully updated.
+Check this site regularly to make sure that you have the most current information.

 Section Information